ngocthachnguyen98/IoT-Assignment2/MP/README.md

 Then choose the function your want to run or test.

 ## MENU 1
-1. Register Example
+1. Register
-2. Login Example (after logged in, this will take you to Menu 2)
+2. Login (after logged in, this will take you to Menu 2)
 0. Exit

 ## MENU 2